-Infrastructure can be broken down into so many sub components that I’d be able to expound limitlessly.
+Basic network security tips for small business must include infrastructure tips.
+Infrastructure can be broken down into so many sub components that I’d be able to expound almost without limit.
 For the sake of brevity, let’s take a top down view and call this “all the technology that your IT and infosec team use to protect the network”.
 These are things like:

-Perimeter defences like firewalls and UTM (unified threat management) appliances.
+Perimeter defenses like firewalls and UTM (unified threat management) appliances.
 When looking at starting a business or replacing aging equipment, these devices should be your top priority.
 The router you get from your ISP or an aftermarket WiFi router are woefully ineffective when it come to perimeter security.
 They may say on the box that they have a firewall included, but unless the unit is capable of deep packet inspection and advanced threat detection, they will not stop “bad data” from entering your network.
 Even the most sophisticated UTMs can’t stop everything, but a consumer grade router stops nothing.
 Be sure to invest in commercial grade products built for this job.
-A variety of good options are available from these manufacturers.

 Here is an example: You have a Windows computer, and you have a password on the login (great first step).
 This would protect you from someone sitting down at your computer and copying data from it.
 But, if you lost your computer in a taxi, for example, anyone could take the hard disk out of that computer (the hard disk is what stores said data), pop it into any other computer, and then copy everything off it.
 With encryption in place if the hard disk is removed and connected to another computer, all the data is scrambled and unreadable.